daharper/TicTacToe/README.md

 A TicTacToe game developed in Delphi 13.1 using FMX and KAI, time-boxed to two-half days of development.

-Tested on a Oukitel C32 Android phone and Windows.
+Tested on an Oukitel C32 Android phone and Windows.

 There are four opponents of increasing difficulty, and a configurable timer.